 Your Series LLC name must contain the words “Limited Liability Company,” the designation “LLC,” or the abbreviation “L.L.C.”
 It does not need to contain the word “Series,” but the name must be distinguishable from other businesses on record with the Delaware Secretary of State.
 The name may also contain the name of a member or manager.

 Your Series LLC will need a Delaware registered agent to receive service of process and other official state documents on its behalf.
 You can appoint a willing individual (such as yourself or an associate) or hire a registered agent service like Northwest.

 In this section you should include an addendum (called the Notice of Limitation on Liabilities) authorizing your Delaware Series LLC to establish individual series with their own limited liability protections separate from the parent organization.

 Your Series LLC's organizer should sign and date the organization's Certificate of Formation.
 An organizer does not need to be a member or manager of your Series LLC.

 How much does it cost to start a Delaware Series LLC?

 The Delaware Division of Corporations charges a $90 fee to file your Series LLC’s Certificate of Formation.
 If you choose expedited processing, you’ll pay an additional $50.

 How long does it take to form a Delaware Series LLC?

-Delaware’s filing times differ depending on the way you submit your documents.
-If you submit online and choose normal processing, the response time is usually within 5 business days, though it may take several days longer to get your documents back in the mail.
-Mailed filings can take around 7-10 business days.
+Delaware’s processing times differ depending on the way you submit your documents.
+If you submit online and choose normal processing, the response time is usually within 5 business days after the state receives your filing, though it may take several days longer to get your documents back in the mail.
+Mailed filings can take the state around 7-10 business days to process after receipt.
 Paying the expedite fee will shave off a few days from either option.